-The tumor is 2 cm or less (less than one inch wide), and has not grown out of the thyroid.
+The tumor is 2 cm or less, and has not grown out of the thyroid.
 It did not spread to surrounding lymph nodes or remote locations.

 The diameter of the primary tumor lies between 2 and 4 cm.
 There are no cancer cells in the regional lymph nodes or distant places in the body.

-The primary tumour has a diameter greater than 4 cm or started to grow outside the thyroid gland.
+The primary tumor has a diameter greater than 4 cm or started to grow outside the thyroid gland.
 Cancer has not been detected in lymph nodes or other areas of the body.

-The primary tumour is larger than 4 cm, or has grown outside the thyroid, but has not spread to adjacent lymph nodes or beyond (differentiated cancers only).
+The primary tumor is larger than 4 cm, or has grown outside the thyroid, but has not spread to adjacent lymph nodes or beyond (differentiated cancers only).

 The tumor may be of any size or develop outside the thyroid, and has spread to the lymph nodes in the neck, but no further.

-This is the most advanced stage of thyroid cancer, is subdivided according to where the cancer spread:
+This is the most advanced stage of thyroid cancer, is subdivided according to where cancer spread:

 Thyroid cancer cells metastasized or propagated to remote sites.